kirawat/kirawat.me/src/content/notes/tech/upscaling-technology.md

 Upscaling technology is a process used to improve the resolution of images or videos, making them appear sharper and more detailed on higher resolution displays.
 It does this by taking a lower-resolution image or video and increasing its pixel count, essentially adding new pixels to fill in the gaps and make the image larger.

+Upscaling technology is particularly useful in gaming, where it can improve performance by rendering games at a lower resolution and then upscaling them for display.
+It can also enhance the visual quality of older games or videos that were originally produced in lower resolutions.

+## Upscaling Techniques

 There are a few different types of upscaling techniques:

 * **Basic Upscaling:** This is the simplest method, where existing pixels are simply replicated or stretched to fill the higher resolution.
 This can result in a blurry or pixelated image.

 * **Spatial Upscaling:** This involves analyzing neighboring pixels to estimate what the missing pixels should look like.
 This can provide a sharper image than basic upscaling but might introduce artifacts or distortions.

 * **AI Upscaling:** This uses artificial intelligence algorithms to analyze the image and predict what the missing details should be.
-AI upscaling can produce much higher quality results than other methods, often preserving more detail and creating a more natural-looking image.
+The AI model is trained on high-quality images to predict and fill in the missing pixels which can produce much higher quality results than the other methods, often preserving more detail and creating a more natural-looking image.
+This process also less demanding on the GPU than rendering at a native high resolution, resulting in higher frame rates in video games.

-Upscaling technology is particular useful in gaming, where it can improve performance by rendering games at a lower resolution and then upscaling them for display.
-It can also enhance the visual quality of older games or videos that were originally produced in lower resolution.

 ## NVIDIA